13 Things Your Cheating Partner Might Say To Defend Themself

 13 Things Cheaters Say When Opposed

 1. “It was just sex.”

 If your partner claims that the extramarital affair was based solely on sex, he or she is looking for your forgiveness by claiming an absence of emotional depth.

-This response is often used as a defense mechanism to minimize cheating allegations.
+This excuse is often used as a defense mechanism to minimize cheating allegations.